-Answered By: Van Pelt Librarian Last Updated: Jun 08, 2020 Views: 83
+Answered By: Penn Librarian Last Updated: Jun 08, 2020 Views: 83

 There are a number of sources you can use to learn about Penn's history, including:

 The Daily Pennsylvanian, Penn's student newspaper

 The University Archives

 The University Archives contains a wealth of primary source materials related to the history of the university.
-They've compiled a History of the University of Pennsylvania page that includes links to online exhibits, biographical information, and other materials.
+They've compiled a Penn History page that includes links to online exhibits, biographical information, and other materials.

 The University of Pennsylvania Almanac, the journal of record, opinion, and news

 Print and online materials in the Penn Libraries collections